GMT-351-Geospatial-Data-Management/why-dbms-Berke0609/Assignment1.md

 **What are the advantages / disadvantages of using a DBMS (and specifically Postgres) compared to a spreadsheet (specifically MS Excel)**

 **Advantages**
--Data quality checks
+- Data quality checks
--Integration of data
+- Integration of data
--Resource efficiency
+- Resource efficiency
--User efficiency
+- User efficiency
--Cost efficiency
+- Cost efficiency
--Growth Efficiency
+- Growth Efficiency

 **Disadvantages**
--More costly
+- More costly
--Simple data editing and choosing
+- Simple data editing and choosing